What’s the difference between types of eye doctors?

 - Myopia control is an area of eye care handled by optometrists.

-If you’re not sure which type of eye doctor you need, contact Advanced EyeCare Center and ask!
-Our optometrists offer eye exams and a wide range of eye care services in El Segundo and Redondo Beach, California.
+If you’re not sure which type of eye doctor you need, contact Advanced Eyecare Center and ask!
+Our optometrists offer eye exams and a wide range of eye care services in Manhattan Beach and Redondo Beach, California.

 Want to Learn More?
 Read on!